 I completed training two months before Hurricane Katrina hit New Orleans (where we were living) in 2005.
 As previously stated, I had close to $300K in student loan debt.
 We also purchased a home (interest-only because we were broke) then I lost my job offer.
 Not fun.

-I realize that tuition has been climbing each year with no end in sight.
+I realize that med school tuition has been climbing each year with no end in sight.

-If a student decides during their third year that they hate medicine or dentistry, they’d already be more than $80,000 to $140,000+ in debt not even factoring in living costs and undergraduate student loan debt.
+If medical students decide during their third year they hate it, they’d already be more than $100,000 to $200,000+ in debt not even factoring in living costs and undergraduate student loan debt.

 Now I understand that if this person completes training, then typically they can deal with their debt.